'We are fine': Melania Trump dismisses gossip about marriage

-Melania Trump dismissed Friday the widespread talk about her husband President Donald Trump's alleged affairs with a porn star and others, saying she has "more important things to think about."
+Melania Trump dismissed Friday the widespread talk about her husband President Donald Trump's reported affairs with a porn star and others, saying she has "more important things to think about."

-In an interview with ABC News, excerpts of which were broadcast early Friday, the US first lady did not deny her husband's alleged history of philandering.
+Addressing for the first time allegations that have swirled around her husband the first lady brushed off speculation that her marriage is troubled and insisted she loves life in the US capital.

+In a lengthy ABC television interview, Trump did not deny the many stories of her husband's philandering.
+But she also made clear she does not dwell on it.

-"It is not a concern and focus of mine," she said in the interview.
+"It is not a concern and focus of mine," she said.
 "I'm a mother and a first lady, and I have much more important things to think about and to do."

 "I know people like to speculate and media like to speculate about our marriage," she added.